Reaching the Point of Return – Jeremiah 3

 13 Only acknowledge your iniquity,

-If we do find ourselves at the end of a long road of disobedience, far from the sensible presence of the Lord, how can we ever get back to that warm and peaceful place of His mercy and favor?
-Jesus answers this question using the parable of the Lost Son (sometimes referred to as the parable of the Prodigal, or lavishly wasteful, Son), found in Luke 15.
+Jesus also addressed this question using the parable of the Lost Son (sometimes also referred to as the parable of the Prodigal, or lavishly wasteful, Son), found in Luke 15.

-Speaking to a crowd of both humble sinners and scoffing religious leaders, Jesus told a story about a man with two sons.
-The younger son asked for and received his full inheritance from his father, which he took to a far land and wasted on wild living.
+Speaking to a crowd of humble sinners and scoffing religious leaders, Jesus told a story about a man with two sons.
+The younger son asked for and received his full inheritance from his father while he was still alive, a great insult.
+The father agreed.
+The son took the money to a far land, where he wasted it on wild living.

-When all his money was gone, this young Jewish man needed something to live on, so he joined himself to a citizen in that country and was given the job of feeding swine, an unclean animal under Jewish law.
+When it was all gone, this young Jewish man needed something to live on, so he joined himself to a citizen in that country and was given the job of feeding swine, an unclean animal under Jewish law.
+Continuing the parable:

 16 And he would gladly have filled his stomach with the pods that the swine ate, and no one gave him anything.

 This is where mercy and grace come in.
-The father had longed for his son’s return and kept frequent vigil in hopes that he would come home.
+His father had long waited for his son’s return and kept frequent vigils in hopes that he would come home soon.
 Then one day, the father saw the son coming a long way off, and with compassion, ran out to meet him.
-He hugged his young son and kissed him and restored him to a position of honor in the family.
+He hugged his son and kissed him, then restored him to a position of honor in the family.
 The father brought out the prized fatted calf as the centerpiece of a feast to celebrate his young son’s return.

-There is more to this story in regard to how the older brother responds to the situation, but here Jesus is referring to the joy in heaven whenever anyone who is far from the Lord decides in their heart to turn to or return to Him.
-God is overflowing with grace and forgiveness for anyone willing to turn to Him in humble repentance.
-This is true for anyone, whether in the free world or in the jail house.
-Jesus’ sacrifice on the cross and resurrection from the dead makes it all possible, whatever situation we may find ourselves in.
+There is more to this story in regard to how the angry older brother responds to the situation, but here Jesus is referring to the joy in heaven whenever anyone who is far from the Lord decides in their heart to turn, or return, to Him.
+God is overflowing with grace and forgiveness for anyone willing to come to Him in humble repentance.
+This is true for anyone, whether out in the free world, or in the jail house.
+Jesus’ sacrifice on the cross and resurrection from the dead is sufficient to cover all of our sin, whatever situation we find ourselves in.
+Everything of God is there for us once we reach the point of return.

 Reflection

 Are you feeling far away from the Lord?
-Perhaps you have never known Jesus and His great love for you, or maybe it has been a very long time since you have sought out that relationship.
-When Jesus told the story of the Lost Son, He was speaking about each one of us – we have all gone astray and greatly need His grace and mercy.
-It is there in abundance if we will ask Him for it.
+Or perhaps, you have never known Jesus and of His great love for you, or maybe it has been a very long time since you have sought to renew that relationship.
+When Jesus told the story of the Lost Son, He was speaking about each one of us – we have all gone astray in one way or another and greatly need His grace and mercy.
+It is there for us in abundance, if we ask Him for it.